Graeme McDowell: Personal life

 McDowell comes from a mixed Catholic/Protestant family background, but was himself raised a Protestant.
-As he won the U.S. Open in 2010 he was living in a "bachelor pad" penthouse apartment in Portrush and was building a home in Lake Nona, Florida, United States.
-McDowell hired interior designer Kristin Stape to work on his Lake Nona house: subsequently the pair began dating and were engaged in October 2012.
-The couple married in a small ceremony in the Bahamas in September 2013.
-Kristin gave birth to the couple's first child, a girl, in August 2014.
+At the time of his 2010 U.S. Open victory he was living in a "bachelor pad" penthouse apartment in Portrush and was building a home in Lake Nona, Florida, United States.
+He hired interior designer Kristin Stape to work on the Lake Nona house; the pair subsequently began dating and became engaged in October 2012.
+They married in a small ceremony in the Bahamas in September 2013.
+Stape gave birth to the couple's first child, a girl, in August 2014.
+Their second child, a son, was born in 2016.
 She has a child from a previous relationship.

 When quizzed on whether he'd represent Britain or Ireland at future Olympic events, McDowell stated: "I’m not bothered who I play for.
 I’ll be honoured to represent Britain or Ireland or both.
 I’m proud to play golf for Europe."
 On the subject of his nationality, he added: "Yes, I sit on the fence but why not?
 There’s no right or wrong answer.
 I’m always going to upset someone so why not sit on the fence?"
 In the run up to the 2016 Olympics, when golf was reintroduced, Rory McIlroy (representing Ireland) withdrew from the tournament, leaving McDowell with the possibility of representing Ireland as their next highest ranked player.
 However, McDowell ruled out this possibility by opting to not play in the Olympics.
 He often travels and practises with Rory McIlroy and Pádraig Harrington.

 In January 2011 McDowell was photographed by Kevin Abosch for "The Face of Ireland" project.

 McDowell is a devoted Manchester United fan.
 In the buildup to the 2011 Masters Tournament he skipped the annual par-3 contest in order to watch a UEFA Champions League clash between United and Chelsea.

 McDowell is also partner in owning a restaurant, Nona Blue, that he opened outside of his neighborhood Lake Nona Golf & Country Club.
 Nona Blue is considered a "Modern Tavern."